When should I submit my application?

 Are scholarships available?

-- Self-funding applicant scholarships of £10,000 are offered with the submission of a written statement describing the long-term impact of the degree programme on the applicant’s future career and the impact of the scholarship on their ability to work towards this goal.
+- Self-funding applicant scholarships are offered with the submission of a written statement describing the long-term impact of the degree programme on the applicant’s future career and the impact of the scholarship on their ability to work towards this goal.
 In the statement, the applicant will include how they plan to pay for the remainder of the programme.

 Can we make use of the apprenticeship levy?

 Why should I contact my admissions advisor and what do they do?